CryptoCrusaderX/LearningWithLeapfrog/README.md

 ### Hybrid Inheritance

 Hybrid Inheritance is a blend of multiple inheritance types.In hybrid inheritance, the classes are derived from more than one base class, creating a complex inheritance structure.

+### Encapsulation
+Encapsulation combines two things:
+- Data (Attributes): Properties that hold the state of the object
+- Methods: Functions that define the behaviour of the object

+### Access Specifiers in python

+__Public Attributes:__
+- Accessible from anywhere
+- No Special Syantax required(default).

+__Protected Attributes:__
+- Indicated by `_attribute` (single underscore)
+- A Convention: Indented for internal use only but still accessible

+__Private Attributes:__
+- Indicated by `__attribute` (double underscore)
+- Python uses name mangling to make this attributes harder to access directly.

+__Getter and Setter:__

+A getter and setter are methods used to access and update the attributes of class.
+- _Getter_: The getter method is used to retrieve the value of private attribute. it allows controlled acess to the attribute
+- _Setter_: The setter method is used to set or modify the value of a private attribute.
+It allows us to control how the value is updated, enabling validation or modification of data before it's actually assigned.

+There is also an buit-in property to simplify the creating of getters and setters.

+---